sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

     upate_model(gradients)
 ```

-To support elastic training, the `allreduce` should be able to
+The `allreduce` function should be able to
-complete gradient combination even if the number of worker changes.
+complete gradient combination, even if the number of worker changes.

 ## Elastic AllReduce to Merge Gradients in ElasticDL